 As shown in the lower image in Figure 3.16-45, Alternative 1 would construct at-grade tracks and associated fencing behind the existing trees and parkway, along the existing Metrolink rail corridor.
-As a result of the design and engineering refinements made after publication of the Draft EIR/EIS, the track and bridge structures would be slightly elevated.
-Nonetheless, the structures would not block existing views.
 The HSR guideway would be similar in form and materials to the visual elements of the existing railroad, highway, and adjacent commercial and industrial buildings.
 As a linear transportation route, the HSR guideway would be visually compatible in terms of physical form with the Metrolink rail corridor and Sierra Highway.
 Furthermore, as the track profile would be near the existing ground level and existing trees would remain, the trees would largely camouflage the visual changes.
 The project would be compatible with the visual character of the scene.

 The primary viewer groups represented in KVP 29 are non-sensitive industrial and commercial uses, who would have low awareness of the visual environment.
 Other viewers include motorists, pedestrians, and cyclists, who would have moderate awareness.
 Because the existing trees lining Sierra Highway and screening the alignment would remain, viewers would have limited exposure to the alignment.
 Therefore, viewers would have low sensitivity to visual changes.
-With the at-grade HSR guideway largely screened from view by existing trees, the effect on visual quality would be neutral and visual quality would remain low.
+With the atgrade HSR guideway largely screened from view by existing trees, the effect on visual quality would be neutral and visual quality would remain low.
 In addition, in this urbanized location, Alternative 1 would not conflict with applicable zoning or other regulations governing scenic quality.
 As shown in Table 3.16-1, the project would be consistent with City of Palmdale General Plan (City of Palmdale 2013).

-At KVP 29, Alternative 1 is in an urbanized area and would not conflict with applicable zoning or other regulations governing scenic quality.
+At KVP 28, Alternative 1 is in an urbanized area and would not conflict with applicable zoning or other regulations governing scenic quality.
 Therefore, the impact would be less than significant and CEQA does not require mitigation.